How continuous pharmacy claims monitoring works in practice

-Pharmacy claims monitoring is the continuous, independent review of pharmacy benefit transactions to verify that claims are adjudicated according to the health plan’s benefit design, contract terms, and regulatory requirements.
+Pharmacy claims monitoring is the continuous, independent review of pharmacy benefit transactions to verify that claims are adjudicated according to the health plan's benefit design, contract terms, and regulatory requirements.
 Unlike periodic audits that sample a subset of claims months after a plan year closes, continuous monitoring evaluates every transaction on an ongoing basis.
-At Rivera, it is delivered through a combination of proprietary algorithms and clinical expertise — technology that processes every claim, and pharmacists and analysts who validate findings, diagnose root causes, and ensure the underlying issues get corrected.
+At Rivera, the technology layer handles the scale: proprietary algorithms that process every claim and surface findings.
+Rivera's clinical pharmacists validate those findings before they reach the plan.
+From there, the health plan's own pharmacy team makes the final call on what to act on, how to engage the PBM, and how to use the intelligence to strengthen plan design over time.

-This article explains how that system works: what the technology does, where clinical judgment enters, and why the combination produces compounding value that neither component delivers alone.
+This article explains how that system works: what the technology does, where human judgment enters on both sides, and why the combination produces compounding value that neither component delivers alone.

 The verification problem continuous monitoring solves

 Health plans design their pharmacy benefits with specific intent.
 Copay tiers are structured around formulary placement.
 Pricing is negotiated against benchmark rates.
 Coordination of benefits rules govern how claims interact with other coverage.
-Clinical programs — step therapy, prior authorization, quantity limits — are configured to manage utilization and cost.
+Clinical programs, including step therapy, prior authorization, and quantity limits, are configured to manage utilization and cost.

 The pharmacy benefit manager administers all of this.
 The PBM controls claim adjudication, formulary management, network contracting, and rebate negotiation.
 But the health plan retains the financial risk.
 This creates a structural verification gap that is unique to pharmacy: the entity designing the benefit is not the entity executing it, and there is no native mechanism within the PBM's systems to independently confirm that individual claims are being processed according to the plan's actual terms.